2035 Climate Targets in Australia: Fact Sheet

 Yes, Australia has an enviable set of advantages, which help us cut climate pollution.
 We’re the sunniest country in the world, and one of the windiest, and we have the world’s third-cheapest renewable power.
 Plus, we have ample land, a skilled workforce, and the minerals and metals needed to make pollution-cutting technologies.

-Analyses by both the CSIRO and Climateworks show that cuts of 75% by 2030 are possible, based on today’s technology assumptions.
-In April 2024, the Climate Change Authority’s preliminary advice to Government also found that a 2035 target in the range of 65-75%) is achievable.
+Independent analysis from four different organisations have shown that climate pollution cuts of at least 75% by 2035 are economically and technically possible..
+In April 2024, the Climate Change Authority’s preliminary advice to the Government also found that a 2035 target in the range of 65-75% is achievable.
 Over time, improvements in technology improvements are likely to make it even more possible.

-How would a strong target impact our economy?
+What would a strong target mean for our economy?

 Will Australia’s action make a difference?